EgorKhabarov/EgorKhabarov.github.io/cheatsheet/Languages/Python/bash/Flags cmd pip.md

   --extra-index-url &lt;url&gt;     Extra URLs of package indexes to use in addition to --index-url.
 Should follow the same rules as --index-url.
   --no-index                  Ignore package index (only looking at --find-links URLs instead).
   -f, --find-links &lt;url&gt;      If a URL or path to an html file, then parse for links to archives such as sdist (.tar.gz) or wheel (.whl) files.
 If a local
-                              path or file:// URL that&#39;s a directory, then look for archives in the directory listing.
+                              path or file:// URL that's a directory, then look for archives in the directory listing.
 Links to VCS project URLs are not supported.

 General Options: